SambhavJI/SambhavJI/README.md

 - 💞️ I’m looking to collaborate on Projects Related to c++
 - 📫 How to reach me Phone:-7898552906 Email:-sambhavtrivedi84@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: I like Chole Bhature
+- ⚡ Fun fact:World's first computer weighed 27 tons.

 <!---
 SambhavJI/SambhavJI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.